seekerofsai/terraform-azurerm-avm-ptn-ai-reference-implementation/examples/vpn/README.md

 To use this example, ensure you have:

-- A folder `~/.ssh` containing your private key for VPN access.
-- A file `~/.ssh/id_rsa.pub` with your public key for VPN access.
 - Access to the internet or a local copy of an OpenVPN provisioning script.
 - An OpenVPN client installed on your machine.